top of page

 Instructor: Aneeqa Mazhar Wattoo

-How does the world around you—nature, the Earth, your home, your city—relate with your inner life and journey as a writer?
-How can you make sense of your relation with places and spaces, both real and imagined, as a reader and writer of fiction?
+How does the world around you- nature, the Earth, your home, your city- affect your way of being and impact the kind of writer you are?
+Do spaces figure as background characters in your writing or are characters created through their relation with spaces?
+How can you make sense of your relations with places and spaces, both real and imagined, through reading and writing fiction?

-In this workshop, we use creative writing as a practice of meaning-making through which writers explore their current relation with their environment and reimagine it through the written word.
-Students will read excerpts of fiction and essays to see how writers have successfully used place and space in their stories to enhance setting, create rich characters, and depict complex relationships between human beings and their lived environment.
+In this workshop, we use creative writing as a practice of meaning-making to explore participants’ relationship with their environment and remake it through the written word.
+Students will read excerpts of creative nonfiction and fiction to study how writers have successfully used elements of their lived environment in their stories to create setting, build rich characters and depict complex relationships between human beings and the external world.

 About Aneeqa